 In fact, there is enough consistency to allow you to draw a fairly reliable map of their process of deciding to buy your product or service—recognizing that along the way, most of them will have predictable moments of truth when they need a specific kind of information from you.
 Each of those moments of truth is an opportunity to deepen your relationship with that customer.

-Having the map allows your product management and sales organizations to analyze how their touchpoints handle each of these predictable moments.
+Having a customer journey map allows your product management and sales organizations to analyze how their touchpoints handle each of these predictable moments.
 You can clearly see the points when and where the customer is going to lose her way and grasp for expert help.
 Your content marketing team will have provided materials that help prospects to recognize the problem your product solves, understand the range of possible solutions available, and frame your offering as the best possible position among competing alternatives.

 It should be obvious that salespeople should be guiding and enriching the organization’s understanding of the customer personas, as these personas inspire the actions that drive revenue.
 But what specifically is your role in this process?

-Guide marketing content development.
 What really works is buyer-centric content, i.e., sales enablement resources that convey value, matched to the needs of specific customer personas.
 Buyers need you to help them understand how to solve a practical business problem or exploit an opportunity—not just explain features.
 If your content marketing team isn’t giving you these buyer-centric tools, you need to ask for it.

 Many companies have undergone a customer experience or customer journey mapping process and, ideally, are continuously updating and revising their maps.
-It doesn’t automatically follow that your Sales team participated; you may not even know your company has such a map, but it’s worth your while to find out.
+It doesn’t automatically follow that your sales team participated.
+You may not even know your company has such a map, but it’s worth your while to find out.

-The first place to look is within your Product Marketing or Product Management teams.
+The first place to look is within your product marketing or product management teams.
 If those departments haven’t yet invested the time in creating a customer journey map, take the initiative and start organizing the customer journey mapping process for your company.
 From increased revenue to happier customers, your efforts will have a profound impact.